 Despite numerous baby bumps over the last decade, Keibler has found a way to stay in shape.
 Judging from her Instagram and social media, she partakes in boxing and yoga to stay fit.
 She also bikes and hikes around her Wyoming home.

-Stacy Keibler made her debut in the ring some 20 years ago, but the 40-year-old is and will always be a knockout.
+Stacy Keibler made her debut in the ring some 20 years ago and may be done in the ring at WrestleMania, but the 41-year-old is and will always be a knockout.